Germany Will Reportedly Pull Out Part of Troops From Iraq Amid Iran-US Tensions

-The AFP news agency has cited sources as saying that Germany plans to withdraw part of its troops from Iraq.
+Deutsche Welle reported on Tuesday that Germany plans to withdraw some of its troops from Iraq.

+The news outlet referred to Foreign Minister Heiko Maas and Defence Minister Annegret Kramp-Karrenbauer, who said in a letter to their ministries that the German military contingent in Iraq would be “temporarily thinned out”.

+Maas, for his part, pledged that Germany “will respect any sovereign decision of the Iraqi government”, but warned that the reduction of international forces may result in Daesh* expanding its regional clout and lead to “greater instability” in Iraq.

 “Poorly worded, implies withdrawal.
 That's not what's happening”, US Army Gen. Mark A. Milley, chairman of the Joint Chiefs of Staff, said referring to the letter sent by mistake from US Marine Corps Brig.
 Gen. William H. Seely III to Iraqi Lt.
 Gen. Abdul Amir Yarallah.

-Soleimani was killed in a US drone strike on Baghdad International Airport on 3 January, in an attack that was authorised by President Donald Trump.
+General Soleimani was killed in a US drone strike on a convoy near Baghdad International Airport on 3 January, in an attack that was authorised by President Donald Trump.

 Iranian Foreign Minister Mohammad Javad Zarif, in turn, slammed Soleimani’s killing as an “extremely dangerous, foolish escalation” and an act of “international terrorism”.